wjglerum/quarkus-ai-agent-workshop/step-03-authentication/README.md

 ## Authentication

-Now you should be promoted with a login page on reload.
+Now you should be prompted with a login page on reload.
 By default, we have the users `alice` and `bob`.

 ![login.png](./../docs/images/login.png)